QuantEcon/lecture-source-py/source/rst/kalman.rst

 We have obtained probabilities for the current location of the state (missile) given prior and current information.

-This is called "filtering" rather than forecasting because we are filtering out noise rather than looking into the future
+This is called "filtering" rather than forecasting because we are filtering out noise rather than looking into the future.

 * :math:`p(x \,|\, y) = N(\hat x^F, \Sigma^F)` is called the *filtering distribution*